echaya/SiteRepo/site/pack/deps/opt/snacks.nvim/docs/picker.md

-    sort_empty = false, -- sort results when the search string is empty filename_bonus = true, -- give bonus for matching file names (last part of the path) file_pos = true, -- support patterns like `file:line:col` and `file:line` },
+    sort_empty = false, -- sort results when the search string is empty filename_bonus = true, -- give bonus for matching file names (last part of the path) file_pos = true, -- support patterns like `file:line:col` and `file:line` -- the bonusses below, possibly require string concatenation and path normalization, -- so this can have a performance impact for large lists and increase memory usage cwd_bonus = false, -- give bonus for matching files in the cwd frecency = false, -- frecency bonus
+  },
   sort = {
     -- default sort is by score, text length and index